 Supplementing With Iodine

 The consequences of improper nutrition is the sort of topic that can keep pregnant women awake at night.
 Improper neural development isn’t the sort of thing any expecting mother is hoping for.
 But, it’s important to know that iodine levels are within your control and can be managed through dietary and supplemental iodine.
-There are a few forms of iodine available, I always recommend nascent iodine.
+There are a few forms of iodine available, I always recommend Detoxadine a nascent iodine.

 Is iodine intake something you are, or were, on top of during your pregnancy?
 Please leave a comment below and share your experience with us.
 It’d be great to get some feedback on the subject!